 I think the key to success for this $550 annual fee card is that they managed to reach a new demographic that hadn’t previously been interested in premium cards.
 While the card has a “premium” annual fee, it’s not costing members that much, given the $300 annual travel credit, triple points on dining and travel, Priority Pass membership, and more.

-Several other premium credit cards offer Priority Pass memberships, including The Platinum Card® from American Express and The Business Platinum Card® from American Express.
+Several other premium credit cards offer Priority Pass memberships, including The Platinum Card® from American Express and The Business Platinum Card® from American Express (enrollment required).
 However, it only seems to be in the past couple of years that there have been serious complaints about crowding in many Priority Pass lounges.

 This was even the subject of a recent Wall Street Journal story, which I personally think isn’t very accurate, and rewrites history using irrelevant anecdotes: